3D Printers and 3D Printing

 While 3D printing has been possible since the 1980s, it has been primarily used for large scale industrial purposes.
 However, in recent years, 3D printers have become much cheaper and are now available also to the consumer market, and they are produced also to stock, not only to order.

-Such serial manufacturing needs production planning system, what is suitable for complex electronic devices, as 3D printer is.
+Such serial manufacturing needs a production planning system, which is suitable for complex electronic devices, as a 3D printer is.

 Batch Works from UK and France makes 3D printed consumer products, working with local makers to make on demand, eliminating supply chain waste.